Harry Holland: Political activity in Australia

 Holland joined the Australian Socialist League in 1892.
 Later, he and a friend began to publish a socialist journal — in 1896, he was convicted of libelling the superintendent of the New South Wales Labour Bureau, and served three months in prison.
 Upon his release, the journal was moved to Newcastle for a time, but eventually returned to Sydney.

 In 1901, Holland stood as a candidate for the Australian Senate and the state seat of Sydney-Lang.
 He was standing for the Socialist Labor Party, having rejected the Labor Party as too moderate.
 He did not make any significant impression.
 Later, in 1907, he stood in the New South Wales state election, but was caught up in strong infighting between socialist groups.
 Holland had acquired a reputation of arrogance and egotism, and was convinced beyond all doubt that his views were correct.

-In 1909, Holland was convicted of sedition, having advocated violent revolution against capitalism during the miners' strike at Broken Hill.
-He was jailed for two years.
-He received little sympathy from the socialist movement, which considered his actions during the strike to be provocation and posturing.
-This embittered Holland considerably, and he suffered from serious depression.
-His depression combined with chronic overwork led to his health breaking down by 1911.
+Holland was convicted of sedition over a speech made at Broken Hill in April, in which he advocated for miners to resist police by force if they deemed it necessary; he was the first person ever to be charged with sedition in New South Wales.
+He was sentenced to two years' hard labour, but was released after just five months after 50,000 people signed a petition demanding his release.
+Holland suffered from depression during this period, which, combined with chronic overwork, led to his health breaking down by 1911.

 In 1912, after his release from jail, Holland soon found himself in trouble with the law again.
 This time, it resulted from his refusal to register his son for compulsory military training.
 Rather than pay a fine, Holland left Australia and travelled to New Zealand, accepting an invitation from the Waihi branch of the New Zealand Socialist Party.
 He was paid £2 a week plus travelling expenses for three months of lecturing and organising.
 His arrival would normally have been controversial, due to his felonious past, but was overshadowed by industrial action in Waihi.